MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

   - Integrating Azure RBAC with AKS Arc for Kubernetes authorization.

-**[!NOTE]** Azure RBAC is supported for AKS on Azure Stack HCI 23H2, while for AKS on Azure Stack HCI 22H2, it's in preview.

 ### Azure RBAC to authorize access to the AKS resource

-With Azure RBAC, you can provide your users (or identities) with granular access to AKS Arc resources across one or more subscriptions.
-For example, the [Azure Arc Kubernetes Admin](/azure/azure-arc/kubernetes/azure-rbac?tabs=AzureCLI%2Ckubernetes-latest#built-in-roles) only has permission to pull the Admin `kubeconfig`.
+With Azure RBAC, you can provide your users (or identities) with granular access to AKS resources across one or more subscriptions.
+For example, you could use the `Azure Kubernetes Service Arc Contributor role` to scale and upgrade your cluster.
+Meanwhile, another user with the `Azure Kubernetes Service Arc Cluster Admin Role` only has permission to pull the Admin `kubeconfig`.